anishathalye/dotbot/README.md

 do not have a defined ordering.

 When writing nested constructs, keep in mind that YAML is whitespace-sensitive.
 Following the formatting used in the examples is a good idea.
+If a YAML configuration file is not behaving as you expect, try inspecting the [equivalent JSON][json2yaml] and check that it is correct.

 Also, note that `~` in YAML is the same as `null` in JSON.
 If you want a single character string containing a tilde, make sure to enclose it in quotes: `'~'`